>

 If you allow your car battery to become fully discharged for too long or too many times, it will no longer have the same capacity as before and may need replacing soon.

 When a car battery discharges, the liquids solidify into crystals inside the battery.
-When the battery is charged up again, the crystals are dissolved and the liquid enables the voltage potential to be restored, restoring the power in the cells.
+When the battery is charged again, the crystals are dissolved, and the liquid enables the voltage potential to be restored, restoring the power in the cells.

 What happens to a car if unused for 2 weeks?

-Make sure you top up the tyre pressures and the battery charge - even just by taking the car on a long drive - before parking.
-Especially check no interior lights or other electrical components are left on.
+Before parking, top up the tyre pressures and the battery charge—even just by taking the car on a long drive.
+Check that no interior lights or other electrical components are left on.

 What happens to a car if unused for a month?